Groups

 SSB G1.106

-This group welcomes individuals who identify as Neurodivergent (ND), whether you have a formal diagnosis or not.
+This drop-in group welcomes individuals who identify as Neurodivergent (ND), whether you have a formal diagnosis or not.
 The goal is to create a space for connection and discussion focused on sharing resources, tips and advice on managing life as an ND person.
 You are encouraged to discuss your experiences with college life and relationships.
-All discussions, psychoeducation, and coping skills will revolve around ND culture, perspectives and strengths.
+All discussions and coping skills will revolve around ND perspectives and strengths.

 The drop-in format of the group is a great way to access mental healthcare without having to make a weekly commitment.